ctindel/softwareinblue.com/content/guest/michaelrussell.md

 Instagram = ""
 YouTube = ""
 +++
-Michael Russel is Vice President, Head of Architecture and Innovation at Mutual of America Financial Group.
+Michael Russell is Vice President, Head of Architecture and Innovation at Mutual of America Financial Group.
 He's held similar roles at ViacomCBS, Standard and Poors, and Starwood Hotels while doing a stint on the sales side at Red Hat as well.